OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Try out a prebuilt custom function

-The custom functions project that you created by using the Yo Office generator contains several prebuilt custom functions, defined within the **src/customfunction.js** file.
+The custom functions project that you created by using the Yo Office generator contains some prebuilt custom functions, defined within the **src/customfunction.js** file.
 The **manifest.xml** file in the root directory of the project specifies that all custom functions belong to the `CONTOSO` namespace.

 At this point, the prebuilt custom functions in your project are loaded and available within Excel.
 Try out the `ADD` custom function by completing the following steps in Excel: